Everyone knows that the first rule of managing inventory shrink is being able to measure it.

 Successful stocktaking is about both people and technology.
 Not everyone is at full RFID capability for reasons outlined in the previous paragraphs, but many businesses are operating hybrid stocktaking solutions—a form of RFID-lite technology.

-Mike Finch of Zebra Retail Solutions, which provided stocktaking solutions in 43 different territories last year alone, said, “Technology is changing, and we need to make sure that we are at the centre of what is happening and what people need.
+Mike Finch of Zebra Retail Solutions, said, “Technology is changing, and we need to make sure that we are at the center of what is happening and what people need.
 We can provide RFID, but where a lot of people are is a halfway house—a need for a hybrid solution.
 There is a need for a barcode solution approach that can easily be moved to RFID as the business progresses.
 Both offer the ability to deposit information into one central reporting tool via the cloud.
 Being part of the Zebra family, we can import it onto any device at whatever stage a business is at, which is helpful in terms of businesses not needing to reinvest in hardware again.
 It is the software that is the solution.”

 Finch, the former head of asset protection at Best Buy when it launched in the UK, continued, “Omni-channel is the game changer for this industry because it is based on accuracy.
 Amazon is a huge DC-based retailer that can support omni-channel through local picking and networking only because it has mastered the art of data accuracy knowing where everything is.”